The Do’s and Don’ts of Implementing a New Online Payment System

 How will your residents know about your new online payment process?
 Nowadays, everyone is always on their phone, including your residents.
 So send them an email.
 Email blasts are the quickest, cheapest and most effective method of communication.
 The best payment providers will facilitate email marketing blasts for you, and customize the messages with your logo and verbiage to avoid any confusion for your residents.
 For maximum engagement, find a provider with a mobile-first, community-branded app that lets you communicate with your residents via in-app messaging, SMS, and a community feed for broadcast announcements.

-3. Do Increase Utilization: Reduce Cash and Paper Checks
+3. Do Increase Digital Rent Payments: Reduce Cash and Paper Checks

 4. Don’t Stress-out Your Future Self: Set-up Tax IDs Now